YaleDataScience/old-site/_posts/2015-01-13-spring-2015-preview.md

 Similar terms show up on both sides, which is likely due to the fact that they occured very frequently throughout the entire corpus of reviews.
 So take that with a "*grain of salt*".
 Also note that words like "*terrible*" aren't showing up.
 Recall that we only took courses with over 50 people signed up, implying that they're already popular.

 Ok so let's draw some conclusions.
 We'd expect to see many of these terms.
 Intuition tells us that people like courses which are high quality ("*amazing class*", "*enjoyed lecture*") and not-too-hard ("*manageable workload*", "*low stress*").
-Similarly, people don't like low quality ("*lecture disorganized*") or overly difficult ("*required a lot*", "*readings are long*").
+Similarly, people don't like low quality ("*lecture disorganized*") or overly difficult ("*required a lot*", "*readings are long*") courses.

 For those who say there are no guts at Yale, you may want to check the data ("*gut*", "*not much work*").
 Perhaps Yale guts aren't as gutty as other schools' guts.
 But a gut is a gut, any way you gut it.